Surgical II. 2003

 Exhibition Statement, The University Art Gallery, Sewanee.

 Much of my work is about a search for stillness and belonging, in a world that seems, despite a predominance of reductive and empirical paradigms, awry and adrift on a sea of chaos.
-Jorge Louis Borges, in one of his poems (‘Las Cosas’ from Elogio de la Sombra, 1969), describes objects as though they occupy a silent realm which is poised to serve its human occupant.
+Jorge Louis Borges, in one of his poems (‘Las Cosas’ from Elogio de la Sombra, 1969), describes objects as though they occupy a silent realm that is poised to serve its human occupant.
 Once used and put aside, these objects wait, patiently, until they are used again.
 Implicit in this idea, wistful and fantastical though it may be, is the understanding that a connection exists between the objects in any given environment and the person occupying that space, and that this relationship ultimately begins to describe and define a subtle, highly nuanced aspect of the persona and by extrapolation, society and culture.
 This idea comes from William Blake’s consideration of the realm of the Imagination.

 Photography, born of space, time, and the realm of objects and actualities, capitalizes on this connection between the inanimate and animate.
 It can render the same sort of visual clues as those offered up when a diviner reads an oracle, or when an individual seeks wisdom and insight from mythological narratives.
 The process of divining establishes links between realms of time and existence that normally seem disparate and even irreconcilable.
 It suggests correspondences between microcosms and macrocosms, and between the past and future.
 All of these aspects seem counter to the empirical and reductive approaches that so dominate Western culture.